 So Cal – secret speakeasy bar – quirkily only open on a Friday and Saturday night from 7pm (and for First Thursdays).
 To find them you have to find Jarryd’s in Church Street (just off Bree Street), you then enter through Jarryd’s through a passageway that takes you to a fab bar and terrace that overlooks Bree Street.
 It feels like a California/Miami beach bar and the bar dishes are Californian/Mexican inspired.
 The food was fun, had great flavours and really well priced.
 I loved our visit – wonderful friendly staff -I loved sitting outside on the terrace on a hot summers night!

-Cause Effect – is a great great cocktail bar and I cannot recommend it highly enough.
+Cause Effect – are currently Closed as they are moving to the Waterfront!
+It is a great great cocktail bar!
+I cannot recommend it highly enough.
 Make sure you sit at the bar counter!I have never come across people who are so passionate about making cocktails.
 It is a serious business and watching these alchemists at work is fascinating.
 If it is your first visit – sit at the bar and chat to the “drinks alchemists” – they will take you through a journey and match what you enjoy to their cocktails.
 The guys are foraging for local plants to add to the drinks, searching for unique flavours and small producers.
 Make sure you start with a Caperitif made by Adi Badenhorst – it is an excellent light start to enjoy while you are negotiating the rest of the choices.
 They serve light eats to go with the drinks and it is possible to book a table.
 If possible try and go on a week night as it is magical to be able to chat to the team when it is quieter.
 I am in love with Cause Effect.
-Location just off Kloof Street above the city.
+Location – closed at the moment – busy moving to the V&A Waterfront.

 The Art of Duplicity – Shhhhhhhhhhhhh – There is a new secret speakeasy in Cape Town’s emerging Eastside District (ie on Buitenkant Street!)
 This is fun!
 You have to book online to come for a drink – they are open from 6pm till late.